-Should an entity reverse impairment losses recognised in an interim period on goodwill and investments in equity instruments (to those entities that continue to apply IAS 39 Financial Instruments: Recognition and Measurement) and in financial assets carried at cost (to those entities that continue to apply IAS 39) if a loss would not have been recognised, or a smaller loss would have been recognised, had an impairment assessment been made only the end of a
+Should an entity reverse impairment losses recognised in an interim period on goodwill if a loss would not have been recognised, or a smaller loss would have been recognised, had an impairment assessment been made only at the end of a subsequent reporting period?

-IFRIC 10 addresses the interaction between the requirements of IAS 34 Interim Financial Reporting and the recognition of impairment losses on goodwill in IAS 36 Impairment of Assets and certain financial assets in IAS 39 Financial Instruments: Recognition and Measurement, and the effect of that interaction on subsequent interim and annual financial statements.
+IFRIC 10 addresses the interaction between the requirements of IAS 34 Interim Financial Reporting and the recognition of impairment losses on goodwill in IAS 36 Impairment of Assets and and the effect of that interaction on subsequent interim and annual financial statements.

-- An entity does not reverse an impairment loss recognised in a previous interim period in respect of goodwill or an investment in either an equity instrument or a financial asset carried at cost that are in the scope of IAS 39 - An entity does not extend this consensus by analogy to other areas of potential conflict between IAS 34 and other IFRSs.
+- ▶ An entity shall not reverse an impairment loss recognised in a previous interim period in respect of goodwill. - An entity shall not extend this consensus by analogy to other areas of potential conflict between IAS 34 and other IFRS Accounting Standards.